 Quality improvements in stock preparation do not just result in better stock quality – they also lead to energy savings and improved production efficiency.
 All stock can be treated more evenly with Valmet’s refining concepts, such as OptiFiner Pro.
 This high-capacity refiner provides the same or improved strength properties with lower costs.
 The enhanced bonding ability of the fibers improves paper machine runnability, resulting in better printability, fewer web breaks, and a uniform refining result.

 Lost quality levels can be reinstated and profiles restored in a cost-effective way with Valmet’s headbox maintenance.
 Our headbox services provide a stable basis weight and even profiles throughout the production line, also improving end-product quality.

 In the forming section, paper and board quality can be effected through furnish optimization and more uniform profiles, as well as improved strength and formation properties.
 If the target quality can be produced using cheaper furnish, the results are visible in the bottom line.

 High surface quality all the way to finishing

-Surface sizing, coating and calendering are the steps that can affect paper and board properties such as brightness, smoothness, uniformity, gloss and opacity.
+Surface sizing, coating and calendering are the steps that can affect paper and board properties such as brightness, smoothness, uniformity, gloss, and opacity.
 Sizing and coating rebuilds are often used to enhance quality.
-The rebuild solution and scope depend on the desired goal.
+The rebuild solution and scope depends on the desired goal.
 Calendering rebuilds are great opportunities for improving quality for all paper and board grades through better profiles and higher temperatures.

 Sappi's Gratkorn mill rebuilt their PM11 to improve the printing paper quality.
 The rebuild concept was optimized for improved formation and printability and reduced two-sidedness and validated in the series of pilot trials at Valmet facilities.